 Why your open door feels closed

-While many companies have since started implementing open-door policies to encourage transparent communication, reality seems to be too often falling short of the ideals they are preaching.
+While many companies have since started implementing open-door policies to encourage transparent communication in hybrid working settings, reality seems to be too often falling short of the ideals they are preaching.

 Thais Pietro, leadership and behavioural health coach at Intellect, attributes this gap to the lack of three factors in a company’s leadership: